clarkcb/xsearch/README.md

   development of web apps.
 Still, javascript just isn't that compelling of a language in my opinion.
 I will withhold final judgement until I have rewritten the node version with async/non-blocking calls.

+* [PHP](http://php.net/) [1] - I have a fair amount of web dev experience with PHP, but had never done any non-web/CLI work in it, and I had also never worked with PHP 5 classes.
+Also, I wanted to see how fast I could put a PHP version together.
+The experience was actually not too painful.
+PHP is not my favorite language for sure, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first- class functions and some functional-style functions (array_filter, array_map, etc.).
+I got a basic working version (everything except linesafterto/until and archive file searching) done in a little over a day.

 * [Python](https://www.python.org/) -
   This was my 2nd go-to scripting language (after perl), and the first language